stasim101/flask-vue-crud/README.md

 ﻿# flask-vue-crud
- This is a POC application using Python
+ This is a POC application using Python with Flask framework.